thriveweb/deking-new/content/projects/carports-brisbane-northside.md

+  If you need a carport at your property, [contact Decking Decks and Patios](https://www.dekingdecks.com.au/contact/) for a free design consultation.
+accordion:
+  - {}
+  - description: >-
+      Deking Decks and Patios can provide carports featuring materials such as finished timber, high gloss long span single skin roofing and insulated panels with a flat ceiling finish.
-  **Average Carport Price**
+    title: Carport Materials
+  - description: >-
       Single car carports range from $4K-$8K as a guide with double car carports in the $6K-10K range.

-  **Carport Materials**

-  Deking Decks and Patios can provide carports featuring materials such as finished timber, high gloss long span single skin roofing and insulated panels with a flat ceiling finish.

-  **Brands and Warranty**
+    title: Average Carport Price
+  - description: >-
       Our Stratco carports come with a 25 year Structural Warranty using quality Australian made materials and are installed by qualified and licensed tradesmen giving our clients confidence that the outcome is a well-built value for money structure.

-  If you need a carport at your property, [contact Decking Decks and Patios](https://www.dekingdecks.com.au/contact/) for a free design consultation.
+    title: Brands and Warranty
 categories:
   - category: Patio Roofs
 meta: